HauntingBug/Aura/README.md

 - [ ] Update keychain
 - [ ] Add a amount of vbucks to be received in the account once created
 - [ ] News on chapter 2 +
+- [ ] Start in level one when you create the account
+- [ ] Remove all the defaults which are given when creating the account
+- [ ] New UI for commands
+- [ ] Web-interface